-- when the attachment of the patellar tendon to the tibia is too far to the side
+- a patellar tendon attached to the tibia too far to the side, and putting stress on the patella

-- constitutional laxity, allowing the patella to frequently sublux
+- constitutional ligament laxity, allowing the patella to frequently sublux

 - a synovial plica being nipped between patella and femur